 Online Backups Vs. Traditional Tape Drives

-Online backup systems and traditional tape drives have been around for a while now but there is a question that still floats around, even today – which is better?
+Online backup systems and traditional tape drives have been around for decades – which is better?

 Tape drives cost a lot of money.
-At the time of writing (Feb 2018) an LTO-4 3TB external tape drive with 30 tapes and proprietary backup software will cost approx. £3,000.
+At the time of writing (July 2021) an LTO-8 12TB external tape drive with 30 tapes and proprietary backup software will cost approx. £4,900.
 Corporates will increase their costs even more by replacing or archiving tapes periodically.

 Tape drives need to be upgraded periodically and replaced when they are broken.
 A tape drive will need to be replaced every 3 years, so working on the above example, the cost is £83 a month.